rajasekhar02/reading-x-source-code/HelloWorld/Learnings.md

 **TIPS 5**: To iterate on string use template literals operator(\`\`)

+**TIPS 6**: For string operations use object mapping for transformation

 ## TS Files

 A good way to think of TS files: